AutoxingTech/axbot_restbook/docs/reference/websocket.md

 Since 2.8.0, requires `caps.supportsRobotSignal`.

-Some indicators to tell whether the robot is turning left/right, or braking.
+Indicators that signal whether the robot is turning left, turning right, or braking.

 ```json
 {